GlennRDx/microenvironments/README.md

 ## Installation:
 1. Clone repo
-2. Download "01_data" from google drive and place in repo
+2. Download data files from google drive and place in 01_data/janesick/raw

 ## Directory and files tree structure: